efren-palacios/duellinks/_posts/content/events/2018/04/2018-04-26-battle-city-showdown.md

 ![](/img/content/events/2018/04/battle-city-showdown/mokuba.gif)

 Mokuba uses the Skill {Peak Performance}.
-If you defeat him at Lvl.
-40 you get 250 Millenium Coins instead of the standard 150 Coins!
+If you defeat him at Lvl: 40 you get 250 Millenium Coins instead of the standard 150 Coins!

-**However, instead of defeating Mokuba you can farm him for 375 EXP each Duel by losing (at either Lvl.
-20 or Lvl.
-40) with a bad Deck, you can also Auto-Duel to speed things up.
+**However, instead of defeating Mokuba you can farm him for 375 EXP each Duel by losing (at either Lvl: 20 or Lvl: 40) with a bad Deck, you can also Auto-Duel to speed things up.
 It only cost 1 Dice Fragment per Duel in the Treasure Room so 20 Dice Fragments from winning a Ranked Duel equates to 7500 EXP!**

 ##### Missions
 - Inflict 1000 or more points of battle damage